 The other way is this: having perceived yourself through a love for yourself, you use the same love to perceive other beings: people, animals, plants, rocks, celestial bodies, and then again, by means of this love, you perceive relationships between these beings, and from these relationships you form the whole world as we know it.

-This way of perception restores the unity between beings that the first way of perception had broken.
+This way of perception restores the unity between beings that was broken by the first way of perception.
 This way of perception is based on love, i.e. on merging yourself with all other beings, with God.

 … not my will, but yours, be done.
 (Luke 22:42)